Elina Robeva

 • Group

-I am an Assistant Professor at the Department of Mathematics in the University of British Columbia in beautiful Vancouver, British Columbia.
-I am a member of the Institute of Applied Mathematics and CAIDA.
+I am an Associate Professor at the Department of Mathematics in the University of British Columbia in beautiful Vancouver, British Columbia.
+I am a member of the Institute of Applied Mathematics and CAIDA, an AMII Fellow and a Canada CIFAR AI Chair.

 My research lies at the intersection of mathematical statistics, machine learning, combinatorics, multilinear algebra, and applied algebraic geometry.
 I particularly enjoy discovering mathematical structure which is inherently responsible for the successful solution to a statistical problem.
 I develop machine learning and optimization methods for inference in models that depict complex dependencies in data.
-I address situations in which many commonly made yet unrealistic assumptions do not hold by leveraging the mathematical structure of the model at hand.
-My work spans causal inference, graphical models, tensor decomposition, non-parametric density estimation, hidden variable models, and super-resolution imaging.
+My work spans causal inference, graphical models, tensor decomposition, non-parametric density estimation, and super-resolution imaging.
 For example, I develop theory and algorithms for:

 • causal inference for observational data (both temporal and non-temporal) in the presence of hidden variables and causal feedback loops;

-• tensor decomposition applied to machine learning problems;
+• tensor decomposition applied to statistics and machine learning problems;

 • sparse inverse problems, such as super-resolution imaging;